What is tennis elbow?

 Exercises often help too.
 Rarely, surgery may be done to repair the tendon.

-- You can help prevent lateral epicondylitis by doing things like warming up before
+You can help prevent tennis elbow by doing things like warming up before exercise

-exercise or sports, increasing activity slowly, using the right equipment for activities,
+or sports, increasing activity slowly, using the right equipment for activities, and

 or tests.
 Also write down any new instructions your provider gives you.